DMBerlin/danielmarinho.dev/README.md

 Here you'll find all the utility functions used on the project.

+## 🎨 Commintlint & Husky

+This project uses [Commintlint](https://commitlint.js.org/#/) and [Husky](https://typicode.github.io/husky/) to keep nice commit semantics.
+Checkout their pages to find out more about the ideia behind Semantic Commit Messages.

 ## 📝 Environment Variables

 This projects use environment variables to set custom string values to certain config parameters.
 Here are a list of environment variables you can customize: